Richmond celebrates National Indigenous People’s Day at the Gulf of Georgia Cannery with First Nations performances and cultural activities in June.

 Strengths of the Event

 A few things make the event at the Gulf of Georgia Cannery stand out.
 One is the venue.
 The Cannery is a great museum, and admission on National Indigenous Peoples Day (or the day of the Welcoming the Sun event) is usually free, so it’s an exceptional time to go.
 Between performances you can explore the historical attraction.
-(Note: Admission is also free on other days of the year for youth ages 17 and under.)
+(Note: Admission is also free on other days of the year for youth ages 17 and younger.)

 In years with poor weather, the fact that the event takes place both indoors and outdoors is also a huge advantage compared to similar National Indigenous Peoples Day events in other communities (which in most cases take place primarily just outside).